JosephTLyons/text-align/README.md

 ## Intended Use:

-- This package aims to be useful when aligning items in documentation or any other text files, but you may find other uses for it.
+- This package aims to be useful when aligning items in documentation or any other plain text files, but you may find other uses for it.

 ## Commands Available: